Kelly Stewart - Psychotherapist, MA, MBACP

 Training, qualifications & experience

-I have a range of experience gained from working with clients in the NHS and voluntary sector.
+I have a range of experience gained from working with clients in the NHS, voluntary and private sectors.
 I have specialist training and experience in working with loss, particularly traumatic bereavement and sudden deaths.

-Alongside my private practice, I work for a national mental health charity, where I manage a team.
+Alongside my private practice, I work for a leading mental health charity in the UK, where I manage a team.
 Work can take up so much of our lives.
 So if we’re unhappy or stressed in our work, it impacts on home life.
 Equally, home life can impact on work.
 My previous work in a staff counselling service in the NHS, as well as my current marketing career in the charity sector, gives me an intricate understanding of how to wrestle with work-related issues.

 Areas of counselling I deal with